bkase/fast-blog/src/kotlin.md

 Kotlin is great!
 The time saved due to the benefits of kotlin make up for any time lost optimizing build times.

 (this post was adapted from my [Hackernews comment](https://news.ycombinator.com/item?id=9947020))

+(aside: It is more accurate to say Swift is the Kotlin of iOS since Kotlin has existed in the open for many more years than Swift.
+Due to Kotlin's obscurity, however, we're forced to make the Kotlin to Swift comparison.)